Rank, Strangers! Pt. Dude: The Telling

 Shovels & Rope are Americana singer/songwriter/multi-instrumentalists Cary Ann Hearst and Michael Trent, a committed couple who never settle down, or settle for less than true love and cheap thrills.
 2012's O Be Joyful tracks risky ramblers teaming up, learning the mixing and measuring of pleasures.
 Thrills-wise, when Hearst later calls, "Come down here and make some sense of it all," she's affectionately addressing someone known as Wrecking Ball.
 Appropriately so: after all, Hearst sent "Hell's Bells" prowling through True Blood's third season, and S&R's sly, Southern Gothic beauty travels many a moonlit mile.

 Willie Nelson, Heroes: "Random canon" was my brand on 2011's Remember Me Vol. 1; 2010's Country Music was grandfathered into the same herd. .Heroes mixes several genres, subgenres and stylistic notions, but in a way that makes several kinds of sense.
-We get just a little too much of each approach, but he comes coming back for more, trying again, and the recurring shifts pay off.
+We get just a little too much of each approach, but the recurring shifts pay off, leaving keepers.
 The cosmic country stoner ballads, featuring and often written or co-written by Lukas Nelson (whose impassioned munchkin vocals and ace guitar are compatible with/distinguishable from the sounds of dad Willie) do keep stacking up, disconcertingly enough, but "No Place To Fly" gets braced by subtle irony: she's got no place to fly but in the reverie in his headbox, a cage for them both, as he goes rolling through the morning light, on a bus called Mary Jane (as with Wille's "A Horse Called Music", self-aggrandizement must balance on powerfully functional shifts in the music).
 And the greatest of these cosmic etc. is "The Sound of Your Memory": just at the end of a line, there's a little shift forward, into the unknown, or at least the future---well, could be the past revealing/remaking itself, or days of futures past, or--wow man, it's like Jimmy Webb at his best, though written by Lukas and one Elizabeth Rainey--remember that name.
-The more traditional country memory rituals, "Every Time He Drinks He Thinks of Her", another by Lukas, and "Hero", by Who Cares, seem too schematic, ditto some of the western swing, but then there's "Home In San Antone."
+Some of the more traditional country memory rituals, "Every Time He Drinks He Thinks of Her", another by Lukas, and "Hero", by Who Cares, seem too schematic, ditto some of the western swing, but then there's "Home In San Antone."
 Oh, and on the somber side of the street, trad ritualism comes back for "This Cold War With You", which carefully makes the rounds, tends the homefires, 'cause baby, it's cold inside.
 Sensitive modern rock ballads-wise, Pearl Jam's "Just Breathe" seems perfectly suited for Willie's phrasing of the verses, though the cloying bridge leans in with a whiff of Eddie Vedder breath.
 Still, Coldplay(!) is the source of "The Scientist", a mighty wind bringing no formulas, just a brave romantic, leaning in and bearing down, heroically enough.

 Which is the other way the recurring subsets work together, supporting/enabling/further developing romantic realism, even stoic hedonism ("Roll me up and smoke me when I die"--which might seem too glib, but we also get an outburst of sheer frustration, breaking the glaze, but just over the magic muffin top and ringing the gong, in "Come On Back Jesus."
 He's requested to bring John Wayne as well, to kick America's ass, for--insert fave atrocity here, also insert both sides of the coin, and people get ready for the Good News/Bad News Bears, dagnabbit).
 "Come on Up To The House" is not an invitation/warning to get right with family values, nor a deadpan hipster satire of such.
 Past Tom Waits' blurry, growly original, Willie's deadpan cover makes it clear: you really should "come down off of the cross" (or Cross, perhaps) incl. of your own choices, perhaps, incl self-pity, perhaps, and "we can use the wood", certainly, for aforementioned homefires--every room of every building everywhere, also outdoors, the Big Room.
 Day and night, sure is a lot of cloud, a lot of fog, a lot of smoke, some light, some heat; can't split no hairs, so better pass it all along to the left and right.
 (But the real net, even for a die-hard fan: seven keepers out of 14 tracks?
 Let's say the rest are fly-over states, for now)